jani9/Git-Good/README.md

 CMPM 120 HW
 Jacinda Ni

-This is the branch README for the Git Good assignment in CMPM 120.
+This is the README for the Git Good assignment in CMPM 120.